-Based on the book by Jeffrey Konvitz the story of The Sentinel deals with a young woman who moves into an old brownstone apartment building, meets a group of eccentric neighbors, and then learns that almost everyone around her has malicious intent and sinister motives.
-Now those of you who have read or seen the film version of Rosemary’s Baby you can clearly tell that this story is a tad derivative but it still does manage to be effective, mainly due to the amazing cast director Michael Winner managed to assemble, and it provides enough creepy moments to make a viewing warranted by any fan of the genre.
+Based on the book by Jeffrey Konvitz the story of The Sentinel deals with a young woman who moves into an old brownstone apartment building, meets a group of eccentric neighbours, and then learns that almost everyone around her has malicious intent and sinister motives.
+Now, those of you who have read or seen the film version of Rosemary’s Baby can clearly tell that this story is a tad derivative but it still does manage to be rather effective, mainly due to the amazing cast director Michael Winner managed to assemble and the film does provide enough creepy moments to make a viewing warranted by any fan of the genre.

 Alison’s life begins to take a downward spiral as she starts to suffer from crippling headaches, nightmares and insomnia, the latter not being helped by the stomping and banging every night from the person living in the apartment above.
 This is the first problem with the film’s plot as Alison’s staying in this apartment becomes more and more unbelievable as time goes on.
 Being invited to a cat’s birthday party and dancing the polka with Burgess Meredith is one thing but then you have a bizarre lesbian couple played by Sylvia Miles and Beverly D’Angelo (in her screen debut) who masturbates in front of Alison while her partner is making coffee, this stretched credulity a tad, and when Alison asks them what they do for a living she is told…